 - Never carry a tool by the cord or hose. - GFCIs should be used with all construction power tools. - All prongs should be in place on plugs; do not use if even one prong is missing. - Never yank the cord or the hose to disconnect it from the receptacle. - Keep cords and hoses away from heat, oil, and sharp edges. - Disconnect/remove battery from tools when not in use, before servicing, and when changing accessories such as blades, bits, and cutters. - All observers should be kept at a safe distance away from the work area. - Secure work with clamps or a vise, freeing both hands to operate the tool. - Avoid accidental starting.
-The worker shall not hold a finger on the switch button while carrying an energized tool. - De-energize/remove battery from power tools before maintenance. - Do not refuel a power tool while it is in use or powered on. - Use handles if provided by manufacturer. - Tools shall be maintained with care.
+The worker shall not hold a finger on the switch button while carrying an energized tool. - De-energize/remove battery from power tools before maintenance. - Do not refuel a power tool while it is in use or powered on. - The use of a secondary/auxiliary handle is required if the tool is designed to have one. - Tools shall be maintained with care.
 They shall be kept sharp and clean for the best performance.
 Follow instructions in the User's Manual for lubricating and changing accessories. - Be sure to keep good footing and maintain good balance. - The proper apparel shall be worn.
-Loose clothing, ties, or jewelry shall be removed or secured as they can become caught in moving parts. - All portable electric tools that are damaged or not in compliance with regulations shall be removed from use and tagged "DANGER DO NOT USE" and dated. - Tools shall be operated with proper guards in place.
+Loose clothing, ties, or jewelry shall be removed or secured as they can become caught in moving parts. - All portable electric tools that are damaged or not in compliance with regulations shall be removed from use and tagged "DANGER DO NOT USE" and dated.

-TADITOD TARLTON CORPORATION Safety Management System Doc No: TC-TOOLS Initial Issue Date 11/01/2014 SAFETY BUILDS SUCCESS Revision Date: 01/01/2022 HAND, POWER, PNEUMATIC & POWDER-ACTUATED TOOLS Revision No. 2 Next Review Date: 01/01/2023 Preparation: Safety Mgr Authority: President Section 22 Page 2 of 3
+TARLTON TARLTON CORPORATION Safety Management System Doc No: TC-TOOLS Initial Issue Date 11/01/2014 SAFETY BUILDS SUCCESS Revision Date: 12/05/2024 HAND DOWED DN Revision No. 3 HAND, POWER, PNEUMATIC & POWDER-ACTUATED TOOLS Next Review Date: 01/01/2026 Preparation: Safety Mgr Authority: President Issuing Dept: Safety Section 22 Page 2 of 4